THCi-phil/Process_Pixels_Plugin_dev_example/README.md

     and then Rename in the sub-menu that then appears.
     In the dialog box that comes up, enter a names that matches the name you have specified in pom.xml and plugins.config The default Update Dependencies box is ticked - this works.
-    When you click OK (or continue, can't recall now what the proceeed button is titled), a warning dialog will then appear, something to do with the main method: this can be ignored, just click continue.
+    When you click OK (or continue, can't recall now what the proceed button is titled), a warning dialog will then appear, something to do with the main method: this can be ignored, just click continue.